district10/cmake-templates/README.md

 ## Koan

-CMake's documentation is not for human, really terrible.
+-   CMake's documentation is not for human.
+It really smells
+-   Adapt to different standards is by no means easy